anyscale/demoguides/README.md

 3. **Set up HuggingFace token**
    - Sign in to [HuggingFace](https://huggingface.co/) (create an account if required)
-   - Navigate to Settings → Access Tokens
+   - Navigate to Profile → Access Tokens
    - Create a new token with read permissions
    - Copy the token for the next step